Alex-AGLS/NewGenes_EC327_EC552/README.md

 # NewGenes EC327/EC552

-An LLM-powered educational tool that translates biological design intent into simulated genetic circuits and their electronic analogs.

-## Goal

 To automate the conversion of biological design specifications into executable wetlab protocols by parsing DNA component designs and generating step-by-step PCR protocols ready for laboratory implementation.

 ## Description